mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-08"></a>
 [Back to top](#top)
 ## IL-08 -- Rep. Raja Krishnamoorthi (D)
+### Committees
+Raja Krishnamoorthi is the #5 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016